microsoft/testfx/docs/001-Framework-Extensibility-Description-Attributes.md

 1. One should be able to have a strongly typed desciption attribute on a test method.
 2. One should be able to filter in VS IDE based on this description attribute.
 3. One should be able to see this information in Test Reporting.
+4. This extensibility should also guarantee that attributes in MSTest V1 which are brought into MSTest V2 with this extensibility model should be source compatible.

 ### Proposed solution
 The test framework currently has a TestProperty attribute which can be used to define custom traits as a KeyValuePair<string,string>.
 The definition of this attribute is as below: